Leorio/GCD/codeBook.md

 - bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
 - angle(): Angle between to vectors.

-Only the mean and std() variables are used for the tidy data we construct
+Only mean and std() data is used for the tidy data we construct